-Shu-Chih Chen, Ph.D.
-Dr. Chen served as Chief Scientific Officer of the Company since the Company was incorporated in April 2009 through August 2014.
-Dr. Chen has served as a director of the Company since April 2009.
-Prior to joining the Company, Dr. Chen served as President of Ensisheim beginning in 2008, was founder and President of SC2Q Consulting Company from 2006 to 2008, and served as Head, Cell Biology, Nastech Pharmaceutical Company, Inc. from 2002 to 2006.
+Shu-Chih Chen.
+Ph.D.
+Dr. Chen served as Chief Scientific Officer of the Company since the Company was incorporated in April 2009 through August 2014, Dr. Chen has served as a director of the Company since April 2009, Prior to joining the Company, Dr. Chen served as President of Ensisheim beginning in 2008, was founder and President of SC2Q Consulting Company from 2006 to 2008, and served as Head, Cell Biology, Nastech Pharmaceutical Company, Inc. from 2002 to 2006.
 During 1995 and 1996, she was an Associate Professor at National Yang Ming University, Taipei, Taiwan, and served as the principal investigator of an NIH RO1 grant studying tumor suppression by gap junction protein connexin 43 at the Department of Molecular Medicine at Northwest Hospital before working in the research department at Nastech Pharmaceutical Company.
 She is named as an inventor on 18 patent applications related to cancer therapeutics.
-Dr. Chen received her Ph.D. degree in microbiology and public health from Michigan State University, Taipei, Taiwan in 1984.
+Dr. Chen received her Ph.D. degree in microbiology and public health from Michigan State University in 1992 and has published extensively on Molecular Oncology.
+She received her B.S. degree in medical technology from National Yang Ming University, Taipei, Taiwan in 1984.
 Dr. Chen was selected to serve on the Company's Board of Directors because of her role as a founder of the Company and her qualifications in medical technology and as a professor and researcher in the field of cancer therapeutics.